 Hand delivering your party wall notices to your neighbours gives you the opportunity to talk the proposals through and alleviate some of their concerns.
 We find that this often softens the process with your neighbours and means that they respond more quickly to your notice.
-You may even find that they are more inclined to consent to the works or to using your appointed surveyor, helping you to keep the costs of this statutory process down.
+You may even find that they are more inclined to consent to the notice or to using your appointed surveyor, helping you to keep the costs of this statutory process down.

 Whether or not you need a Party Wall Award in place, we would always suggest undertaking a condition survey where the works have any risk of causing damage to your neighbour’s property.
 This survey will document the condition of your neighbour’s property before the works commence, providing a benchmark for future claims of damage.
 This protects both yours and your neighbours’ interests and is definitely worth undertaking.

 BE FIRM BUT FAIR